 This criterion relates to the extent to which the essay conforms to academic standards about the way in which research papers should be presented.
-The presentation of essays that omit a bibliography or that do not give references is deemed unacceptable (level 0).
+The presentation of essays that omit a bibliography or that do not give references for quotations is deemed unacceptable (level 0).
 Essays that omit one of the required elements-title page, table of contents, page numbers-are deemed no better than satisfactory (maximum level 2), while essays that omit two of them are deemed poor at best (maximum level 1).
+Additionally, if diagrams are poorly presented or if the information shown on the diagram is unclear, one mark should be deducted.